64J0/fsharp-monitoring/README.md

 docker-compose up -d
 ```

-When this project is running you can visit `localhost:9090` and start grabbing the metrics for our project.
+When this project is running you can visit `localhost:9090` and start grabbing the metrics for our project from the Prometheus interface.
 The docker-compose configuration for the Prometheus service was mainly inspired by [this reference](https://github.com/vegasbrianc/prometheus/blob/master/docker-compose.yml).